lijiaman/chois_release/README.md

-# Controllable Human-Object Interaction Synthesis
+# Controllable Human-Object Interaction Synthesis (ECCV 2024 Oral)
-This is the official implementation for the [paper](https://arxiv.org/pdf/2312.03913).
+This is the official implementation for the ECCV 2024 [paper](https://arxiv.org/pdf/2312.03913).
 For more information, please check the [project webpage](https://lijiaman.github.io/projects/chois/).

 ![CHOIS Teaser](chois_teaser.png)